NeptoLyn/Neptolyn.github.io/content/about.md

 ---

 Welcome to **Neptolyn**!
-I’m passionate about building PCs, upgrading old systems, and experimenting with gadgets.
+I’m passionate about building PCs, repurposing older technology, and experimenting with gadgets.

-On this site, I’ll share my builds, ideas, and lessons learned from working with both cutting-edge hardware and repurposed tech.
+On this site, I’ll share my builds, ideas, and notes learned from working with both cutting-edge hardware and repurposed tech.